 But in order to get things done, I have started making a greater effort to plow through my “to do” list on the weekend.
 This results in some sequestration in my bedroom or in front of my computer.

-Option 2: Maybe I’m not slower … maybe there are more tasks.
+Option 2: Maybe I’m not slower … maybe there are more tasks on the list.
 I think there are more things that need to be done and they seem to absorb my time.
 There are lots of details in my head these days.
 Now, I’m a fairly low maintenance person – I don’t need a lot.
-My mother didn’t used to be a high maintenance person, but now is certainly scoring higher in that regard.
+My mother used to be a low maintenance person too, but now is certainly scoring higher ion the maintenance scale.
 It’s not her fault or her intention, but she is less independent and therefore needs my attention and time.
 It’s not a self-centered form of high maintenance, but a sustained need for assistance.
 Fortunately, Mom is not demanding.
-She just realizes that I can do things much more quickly and that she forgets where things are.
+She just realizes that I can do things much more quickly and that she forgets where things are and what she was doing.

 Case in point: she needed to take a Tylenol the other day and could not remember whether she had any or where the bottle might be.
 It’s a minor thing for me – 10 seconds for me to get her a pill.
 It would have taken much longer for me to describe to her where it was and then it would have taken her more time to get the pill.

 Sometimes we need to pivot and do something unplanned because Mom is ready and responsive at a specific time – we have a greater chance of success if she is “there”.
-Including everything on the list would make it so cumbersome as to be ineffective.
 I embrace pragmatism – systems and processes need to be workable.
 Tools like lists are useful when they guide but become deleterious when they are overly complex.

 Frankly, I think all four options are playing a role in sapping my efficiency.
 There are elements of each that I deal with everyday.
 On one level, it’s fine – it’s really not a big deal whether the pre-primed trim in the bathroom gets it’s final coat of paint this weekend or in two months … after all, it’s been two years since the bathroom was finished.
 I went from status quo (before Mom came down) to revolutionary change (renovation, job changes, priorities) and then transitioned to a less chaotic evolution (settling in and making minor changes) and, eventually, will get to a new status quo.